 Veterans Crisis Line

 National Alliance on Mental Illness (NAMI) Crisis Text Line

 If you are looking for a dialectical behavior therapy (DBT) therapist, please check out this list of qualified mental health professionals through Behavioral Tech’s web site.

 Need a book to read right now?
-Get a digital copy of How I Stayed Alive When My Brain Was Trying to Kill Me: One Person’s Guide to Suicide Prevention or I can recommend Stronger Than BPD: The Girl’s Guide to Taking Control of Intense Emotions, Drama, and Chaos Using DBT.
+Get a digital copy of How I Stayed Alive When My Brain Was Trying to Kill Me: One Person’s Guide to Suicide Prevention, Reasons to Stay Alive, or I can recommend Stronger Than BPD: The Girl’s Guide to Taking Control of Intense Emotions, Drama, and Chaos Using DBT.

 Know of an organization that should be added to this list?
 Let me know by dropping an email to me at firstname.lastname@example.org.